- Vision + Initiatives

 This project replaces the 61-year-old former Oregon Institute of Technology building on the Harmony Community Campus in Milwaukie.
 The new facility allows CCC to continue to grow its Health Science, workforce development and general education offerings in the North Clackamas area.

-Construction of the Industrial Technical Center on the Oregon City campus, complete with labs and classrooms, benefits manufacturing, machining and CNC machining programs.
+Construction of the Industrial Technology Center on the Oregon City campus, complete with labs and classrooms, benefits manufacturing, machining and CNC machining programs.

 The DeJardin Science building on the Oregon City campus will receive an addition and improvements to the existing facility.
 Along with the renovation and modernization of the remaining building, classrooms and facilities will provide modern science labs for students.
 Programs benefitting from the expansion include Water & Environmental Technology, High Purity Water, Nursing and Health Science.
 The expansion will also improve access to science labs, which is critical to university-bound transfer students.

 This project replaces the current Bil Brod Community Center on the Oregon City campus.
 The new facility will allow CCC to co-locate critical support services such as veterans services, disabilities resources and career coaching in one convenient location.
 Helping students stay in school and on track with their career and academic pathways is a priority for CCC.

 Upgrades and renovations to existing facilities are expected to result in cost savings to the college through increased efficiencies.